bockp/Edge-Detection-project/Article-month1.md

 ![Fig1](https://github.com/bockp/Edge-Detection-project/blob/master/derivatives.png)

 **Fig.1: Edge detection in a 1D continuous space : fc(x) is the greylevel intensity function, fc'(x) is the 1st derivative, and fc''(x) is the 2nd derivative.
-The dotted lines represent the edge locations**[bovik]
+The dotted lines represent the edges locations**[Bovik]

 ## Sobel